 For God formed man to be imperishable; the image of his own nature he made him.
 But by the envy of the devil, death entered the world, and they who belong to his company experience it.

-In the darkness of trying to change the things we have no power over, we experienced death.
-This manifests itself through isolation, hopelessness, broken relationships, loss of self-worth, and constant fear.
-We overextend ourselves in an attempt to change another person's behavior, believing that the addict would be even worse off if it wasn't for us.
-With proper reflection, we may begin to see that our own reactions had made life unmanageable.
+In the darkness of our active addiction, we experienced death.
+This manifests itself through isolation, hopelessness, broken relationships, loss of self-worth, and feeling that we are no longer worthy of anything better.
+We reach for the source of our addiction-perhaps a bottle of liquor, another 2-liter of soda, excessive eating, legal or illegal drugs, compulsive spending, lustful fantasies, more control and fear-for brief moments of comfort.
+Of course, this cycle of addiction reinforces the presence of death.